Juvenile Court Financial Department

 Types of Fees

 In delinquency cases, parents and juveniles may be found jointly and severally responsible for the fees, costs, and restitution.
-These costs may be ordered jointly and severally with any co-defendants.
+These costs may be ordered jointly and severally with any co-defendants as well.
 Parents and juveniles should anticipate the following fees and costs associated with cases (as applicable in each case): attorney fees, state minimum fees, Crime Victims Rights Fees, restitution, placement costs, drug screen, tether costs, and other fees related to direct services each juvenile may receive.

 Child Protective Proceedings